Faizuddinq/farm-banking/README.md

 Here's a comprehensive `README.md` file for your Banking Management System project in Markdown format:

-# 🏦 Banking Management System (Frontend Only)
+# 🏦 Banking Management System (Frontend with localStorage)
+- Designed to showcase core banking features as part of a college project prototype, with no backend required!

-A modern, responsive banking application built with **React.js** and **Tailwind CSS**, featuring dummy data simulation and localStorage persistence.
-No backend required!
+- A modern, responsive banking application built with React.js and Tailwind CSS, using localStorage to simulate persistent data.

 <!-- Add your screenshot here -->
 ## Screenshots